Entries in Jordan (12)

 This honor and responsibility is not something we take lightly.
 Program workers creatively share their faith and love on these children in tangible and powerful ways.
 Outside of the school or center's environment, our programs put together summer activities and camps where they can continue to minister to the children.

 These are not bad things but they are dangerous for our workers and ministry there.
 We cannot send letters with explicitly Christian content to these areas.
-The heart behind the words is honorable, but the risk is too great: parents may withdraw their children, and schools already closely monitored will be shut down, effectively ending a ministry for all of the children in that community.
+The heart behind the words is beyond honorable, but the risk is too great: parents may withdraw their children, and schools already closely monitored will be shut down, effectively ending a ministry for all of the children in that community.

 When faced with threats and intimidation, Nehemiah had but one effective weapon: prayer.
 In Nehemiah 4:9, we read that the people prayed to our God and posted a guard day and night to meet this threat.